Epicodus-Curriculum/intro-full-stack/1_3_html_indentation_and_format_part_one.md

 </html>
 ```

 The one exception is that all child elements in the `html` elements are NOT indented one tab further to the right.
 There is no reason for this other than it is what is commonly done.
-In other words, it’s convention.
+In other words, it's convention.
 Since the `html` element is the highest parent element, it saves on some extra tab space to not indent all elements inside.

 ## VS Code Auto Indentation